-Most are so busy hoping... and working out of their own pockets... for the treatment and a cure, that they aren't aware of the abundance of options available to turn back the clock, or how to fight for a better paradigm, because their primary medical resources are unable to teach them.
+Most are so busy hoping... and working out of their own pockets... for the treatment and a cure, that they aren't aware of the abundance of options available to turn back the clock, or how to fight for a better paradigm, because their primary medical resources are unable to teach them due to licensing parameters.

 In The Present

 We are at the whim of the environment we live in when we choose not to engage the right battles...
 It is up to us to change the environment to maximize it and gain the edge.
 It is our mandate to rewrite our own history, for we who have Diabetes are the ones who have a genuine vested interest in it.
 In the present we are given the opportunity to change the way we and others perceive and navigate Diabetes to a new ideology based upon reality, accuracy, knowledge, experience, and compassion.

 If "the cure" is still in the future... our beliefs and choices today are vitally important.

 Silence and passing for normal are no longer a good option because it only buys us the illusion of "normal" from the perspective of the outside world...for a brief period.
 It also robs us of valuable support on all levels.